TaylorOD/braintree_integration/braintree_ruby_integration/README.md

 ### Braintree Ruby Integration

 - This is an example integration with Braintrees Hosted Fields payment platform.
-I build this as part of the application process for an API Specialist role at Braintree / PayPal.
+This was built as part of the application process for an API Specialist role at Braintree / PayPal.
-- The application is fairly easy to use.
-I will detail any dependencies you need to install below but if you are familiar with Ruby on Rails you shouldn't have any problems.

 - Braintree provides sample card information to test their platform.
 The details is the placeholder text in my Hosted Field forms but for your reference they are:
 - CARD NUMBER: 4111 1111 1111 1111
 - CVV: 123
 - EXPIRATION DATE: 10/2022
 - You will need to enter your own API credentials (detailed below) to use this application.

-- Hosted Fields is different and somewhat more complex to integrate than Braintrees "Drop In" forms but they allow for more customization.
-If you have specialized needs for your payment forms it is a great options with very useful support documents: https://developers.braintreepayments.com/start/overview
+### Walkthrough

+The files to look at are:
+- app/controllers/checkout_controller - This is where the integration code live

+- /config/routes.rb - This is where the routes for generating a client token and making a transaction request live

+- /public/index.html - This is where the hosted fields and main page code live

+I created the rails app, installed the braintree gem, integrated one route to get a client token, a second route to send a transaction / nonce, set up the public/index.html file, added a little html/css to make the payment form nicer, and added axios to make get/post requests.

 ### Screenshot: